katagaki/DJDXPEAK/Training/README.md

 uv run python scripts/auto_label.py
 ```

-Runs Apple Vision OCR on every image in `../data/` and writes
+Runs Apple Vision OCR (via the cached Swift helper) on every image in
-`training/labels/auto_seed.json` — a flat
+`../Inputs/` and writes `labels/auto_seed.json` — a flat
 `{image_name: [{cls, x, y, w, h}, ...]}` dict.
 The class assignment is
 intentionally permissive; the labeller is where you fix it.